Chapter 14:

 “I’d send you home, but the fact that upper management knows you’re here, it probably wouldn’t fly.”

 “I’m fine.”
-Amala got up and closed the door behind her as she returned to her desk, seated right outside of Vernon’s office.
+Amala left, closing the door behind her as she returned to her desk right outside of Vernon’s office.

 (I should call Raquel later to let her know I’ll be busy.)
 Vernon typed out a message for the group.
 [Training is canceled for the night!
 Sorry, but I’ve got lots to do!]
 He sat, expecting to see messages in response, and got none.
 From his office, he looked to Amala, who looked back and shrugged her shoulders in confusion.